ArchangeLillith/slots-project/README.md

   <br>-Line to display full payout, static
   <br>-A scrolling/fade in-out tooltips section for what symbols pay out ect
   <br>-Cash out button
   <br>-Perhaps a change game functionality?
+(Other game modes would be like the dragon slots game Bob never played with the picture, or other ideas like that.
+Sticky wilds, ect.
+The base game will only use ruins and base symbols)
   <br>-Lines in play if applicable, and bet per line if applicable
 - Sound design for a small win (% less than 100 of total bet), medium win (% to be decided upon), large win (% to be decided upon), and jackpot.
 Perhaps separate sounds for ruins pick me as well.